Plugging of multi-mirror machines by a traveling rotating magnetic field: Discussion

 The enormous energy cost associated with the TREF and TRMF schemes may, at least in part, be attributed to the deposition of RF energy into particles that are already magnetically confined.
 Although the intent is to selectively target particles in a single (outgoing) loss cone, the RF interaction instead couples to all particles with specific axial velocities.
 Such velocities are also present in the confined population, since trapped particles travel back and forth within each mirror cell, spending approximately half of their bounce period traveling outward, with axial velocities comparable to those of escaping particles.
 As a result, the traveling RF fields also interact with particles that are already confined.
 Since, in steady state, the confined population constitutes the largest fraction of the distribution due to its large solid angle, it dominates the power absorption.
 As a result, much of the RF power is dissipated as unnecessary heating, thereby reducing the overall energetic efficiency of these schemes.
 This analysis suggests that RF methods that transfer perpendicular energy to ions may be unsuitable for dense plasmas, such as those found in magnetic mirror (MM) systems, at least in regions near the central (fusion) cell.
 However, for laboratory-scale systems with dilute plasmas or for the outer MM cells in fusion-scale systems, these methods may remain favorable due to their high efficiency, despite the associated energy cost.

 It is important to note that these estimates represent an upper bound on the power consumption.
 In practice, delivering such an amount of energy from the RF coils to the plasma would be unrealistic.
 For a given RF power, the coils are therefore expected to interact effectively with only a fraction of the particle population, thereby reducing the overall efficiency.
 This interaction may result either in a modest increase in perpendicular energy distributed across the entire population or in a substantial gain in the perpendicular energy for a limited subset of particles that become trapped, while the remaining particles are largely unaffected.
 In particular, collective effects in a dense plasma may screen the electric fields near the mirror axis or modify their structure, such that the net rate of energy gain is substantially lower than that predicted by the vacuum-field, single-particle model employed here.
 Consequently, the field amplitudes or configurations assumed in the simulations likely overestimate the effective power transfer under realistic dense plasma conditions.
-The other limiting scenario of TRMF arises when the plasma completely screens the induced electric fields, effectively behaving as a perfect dielectric medium.
-We refer to this limit as TRMF--noE.
-In light of the preceding power considerations, this scenario is of particular interest because the absence of penetrating electric fields implies that no significant RF power is deposited in the plasma beyond that required to maintain field screening.
-Reality could lie somewhere in between these cases, so the solution of the rate equations, although not fully self-consistent, can be viewed as a sensitivity test of the RF fields configuration as experienced by the ions deep inside the plasma.
-Detailed simulations, including collective and kinetic effects such as MHD, Vlasov, or (hybrid) PIC, are needed to better understand the mutual interaction between the external RF fields and the plasma particles and to realistically estimate the deposited power and the plugging efficiency.
-Such simulations are beyond the scope of the current paper.